 Without doubt, spending the time on code reviews and not getting useful feedback back, is a problem.
 Even though the team might still benefit from the knowledge transfer, the developer’s motivation to do code reviews and the benefits from code reviews decrease when they do not get valuable feedback.

 There are several reasons why reviewers do not or can’t give insightful feedback.
 It can be that the code reviewer did not have the right expertise.
 Another common reason is that the reviewer did not have enough time to look thoroughly through the change.

 Maybe the code reviewer does not understand the code.
 It can also be that the code reviewer does not know what issues to look for.
 Understanding what makes for valuable code review feedback, and implementing code review best practices mitigates this pitfall.

 Once the main discussion is about styling, you need to act

-Another problem that can happen during code review is called bikeshedding.
+Another problem that can happen during a code review is called bikeshedding.
 Bikeshedding means that developers focus on smaller issues and start disputing minor issues and overlook the serious ones.
 The reasons for that are manifold.
-Common behind the scenes challenges that lead to bikeshedding are that developers do not understanding the code change or that they do not have enough time for the code reviews.
+Common behind the scenes challenges that lead to bikeshedding are that developers do not understand the code change or that they do not have enough time for the code reviews.
 Sometimes bikeshedding can be a sign that there are issues with the team dynamics.If people dispute about minor issues during code reviews, you have to take a look at the underlying issue.
 Time pressure, too large reviews, rivalry?
 Click To Tweet